 Turf

 Under well-watered conditions, Stewart and Mills (1967) reported that annual water consumption in south Florida for St. Augustinegrass and bermudagrass averaged 43 inches/yr over five years.
-For north Florida, Jia et al. (2007) reported 33 inches of total water requirements for bahiagrass.
-Irrigation requirements for turfgrass in north Florida are on the order of 20–25 inches/yr and 30–35 inches/yr in south Florida, on average (Smajstrla 1990).
-These numbers are net irrigation requirements and do not include added irrigation due to the inefficiency inherent in all irrigation systems.
-See Efficiencies of Florida Agricultural Irrigation Systems for more information on irrigation efficiency (Smajstrla et al. 1991).
+For north Florida, Jia et al. (2007) reported 33 inches of total water requirement for bahiagrass.
+On average, irrigation requirement for turfgrass is about 20–25 inches/yr in north Florida and 30–35 inches/yr in south Florida (Smajstrla 1990).
+These numbers correspond to the net irrigation requirement, which do not include the additional irrigation needed due to the inefficiency inherent in all irrigation systems.
+However, all reasonable measures should be made to reduce irrigation inefficiency.
 In most years, rainfall will contribute substantially to meeting the total water demand of turfgrasses.

 3. Do different varieties of turfgrasses use different amounts of water?